 How to find the right sized nursing bra questions and answers...

-When is the best time to buy a nursing bra?
+When would I need to buy a nursing bra?

 How should I measure myself?

 To get a good fit, measure yourself in the following ways:

 - Firstly, measure around your body just under your arms with a measuring tape.
 Try to keep the tape measure snug, but not too tight.
 If the measurement happens to be an uneven number, round it up to the next even number.
 This measurement is your band size.

 - The next step is to measure around your bust.
 Do this whilst wearing a well fitting, unpadded bra.
 For every 1" difference between your band size and this measurement will represent one cup size.
 For example, if your band size is 36" and the measurement of the fullest part of your bust is 38", then you should wear a 36B bra.
 You should ensure that there is no breast tissue beyond the side seam or "spilling" out of the top of your cups.